 Secure a Network

-Edited by Jeff Meyer, Anonymous, Lynn, Melsan and 3 others
+Edited by Jeff Meyer, Lynn, Melsan, Melissa Meyer and 2 others

 After securing your password and computer, the next step is to secure your home network.
 Even if you are adhering to the best security practices, you'll want to make sure that other computers or devices that join your network are protected as well.
 This protects both your visitors, and yourself from threats brought in from outside.